draftm0de/github.workflows/.github/actions/artifact-from-image/README.md

 ## How It Works

-1. Extracts the image name and tag from the input and prepares an artifact name.
+1. Extracts the image name and tag from the input and prepares an artifact name/path pair.
 2. Saves the specified Docker image as a `.tar` file using `docker save`.
-3. Uploads the `.tar` file as an artifact using `actions/upload-artifact`.
+3. Uploads the `.tar` file as an artifact with `actions/upload-artifact` and writes a short summary section.

 Pair this action with [`artifact-to-image`](../artifact-to-image) or the `docker-push` composite to move the built image across workflow boundaries.